gvwilson/thirdbit/src/fiction/iffy/index.md

 and she'd rather face anything—even biology—than that.

 That evening, though, the subject was history.
-Iffy cranked the interaction speed to maximum as the sim unfolded.
+Iffy cranked the replay speed to maximum as the sim unfolded.
 People burned coal,
 then oil,
 then coal again even though they knew what it was doing to the world.